ember-intl/ember-intl/README.md

 _NOTE_: master is currently in beta.
 If you're looking for latest stable docs, see the [2.x branch](https://github.com/ember-intl/ember-intl/tree/2.x).

 Depending on your projects targeted browsers, the Intl.JS polyfill may be necessary.
 [Read more about the polyfill installation methods](https://github.com/ember-intl/ember-intl/blob/2.x/docs/intljs-polyfill.md).

+## Migrating from 2.0?

+[Here is a light touch migration guide to help you get started](https://github.com/ember-intl/ember-intl/blob/master/docs/migration-2.0-to-3.0.md).
+If you uncover any gaps, submit a PR to update the migration doc or open an issue.

 ## Documentation